ahaim5357/reproduced-research-projects/README.md

         "xxx" // Can be used to group metadata
     ]

-    // A list of links associated with the project "links": {
+    // A list of resource links associated with the project "resources": {
         // Keys are the links

         "https://example.com": {